Posts

 Image

 What science - and vets - say about early vs normal age spay/neuter for kittens.
 NCAImages/Shutterstock By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-Get Companion Animal Psychology in your inbox.
 What is the best age to get your kitten spayed or neutered?
 For most pet owners, is recommended to spay/neuter kittens by 5 months of age in order to prevent unwanted litters, according to the American Animal Hospitals Association .
 There are so many cats without homes that some shelters neuter kittens early, at 8 – 12 weeks old, so they are neutered prior to adoption.
 This is the only way they can guarantee that a kitten will be neutered.
 These days, the early neutering of kittens from 6 - 14 weeks old is supported by organizations such as the American Association of Feline Practitioners (many vets set a weight limit of at least 1kg).
-In the past, cats were normally neutered at 6
+In the past, cats were normally neutered at 6 – 8 months old.
+But even kittens can have kittens, so this d

 Follow me!